Lucjan Kydryński

-Lucjan Kydryński (January 6, 1929 in Grudziądz – September 9, 2006 in Warszawa) was a Polish journalist and writer, radio and TV program host.
+Lucjan Kydryński (6 January 1929 in Grudziądz – 9 September 2006 in Warsaw) was a Polish journalist and writer, radio and TV program host.

 His activities include writing satire for Przekrój, being the host of the National Festival of Polish Song in Opole and Sopot Festival.

-On September 14, 2006, Polish President Lech Kaczyński posthumously awarded Lucjan Kydryński with the Officer's Cross of the Order of Polonia Restituta for his contributions to Polish culture.
+On 14 September 2006, Polish President Lech Kaczyński posthumously awarded Lucjan Kydryński with the Officer's Cross of the Order of Polonia Restituta for his contributions to Polish culture.

 Family

 Wife: Halina Kunicka, singer, son: Marcin Kydryński, music journalist, producer, composer, songwriter, Anna Maria Jopek, musician and singer, wife of Marcin Kydryński.